jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 * Moving video display forward from SDL 1.2 with SDL 2 and OpenGL
 * SDL 2 and OpenGL based GPU filters and Compositors

-## Configurability improvements
+## GUI improvements

-* middlebar buttons configuration window

-* window layout configuration window

-* user settable keyboard shortcuts
+* Keyframe tool look'n'feel update

+* Neutral theme tweaks, add more darker hues by manipulating individual widgets' CSS if needed

+* make e.g. monitor player buttons panel tighter, look for smilar options to tighten up by cutting down on margins and white space

+* Gray theme fixes, e.g. non-default notebooks have line frames and other similar issues

-## Container Clips
+## Project vault

+* provide possibility to store all projects in a user defined folder

-* Natron project container clips
+* provide possibility to delete resources like container clips and proxies per project

-* Cairo Script tool + container clips for created scripts

-* repository for sharing user created Container Clip resources
+## Render issues

+* attempt moving to *melt* for export render